merri-bek-tech/merri-bek-tech/content/english/about/values.md

 [Race to Zero Carbon](/principles#race-to-zero-carbon)

 ## People, Not Profit
-Our technology choices and services to not support systems where people are enmeshed in surveillance-capitalism businesses models of giant corporations.
+Our technology choices and services will not support systems where people are enmeshed in surveillance-capitalism business models of giant corporations.

 *Related Principles:*
 [Open Ecosystems](/principles#open-ecosystems),